 The payment standard is the recommended maximum rent that an HCV participant is allowed to pay for rent (by bedroom size).
+For a guide showing the steps to determine the new payment standards, please click here.
 The total amount is a combination of the tenant payment and the HCAP’s portion of the payment.
-The HACP currently has four (4) approved payment standards under our Moving to Work program as described in detail below.
+The HACP currently has three (3) approved payment standards under our Moving to Work program as described in detail below.

 Regular Tiered Payment Standard